14409684_10207355397502376_8035606820826694332_o

 OldestStone Farm is home to all sorts of animals: cows, pigs, sheep, horses, miniature horses, chickens, geese, ducks, peacocks, emus, goats, dogs, cats, and parrots.
 Most of our animals are friendly and gentle.
 We've also got a few rowdy farm dogs, who get muddy and dirty, the roosters crow in the morning and you might find yourself stepping over cow patties - but it's all part of the farm experience.

-Before moving to the farm, I was an interior decorator, catering to high-end clients in Washington DC.
-So you'll find plenty of beautiful details in every corner of this home.
+In my former life, I was an interior decorator, catering to high-end clients in Washington DC.
+There are plenty of beautiful details in every corner of this home.
 It's rustic but beautiful.
 Ask us about hosting an event here, too!

 OldestStone Farm